eqNj/eqN-PD2-Filter/README.md

 Non-magic elite items are hidden, unless specifically valuable for use with certain runewords (at my discretion, using Kryszard's filter as a baseline) or +3 to a sought after skill.

-Normal and exceptional magic class items will are hidden unless specifically great for crafting.
+Normal and exceptional magic class items are hidden unless specifically great for crafting.

 Normal and exceptional rare items are hidden, with exceptions for: Gloves, boots, belts, helms, ethereal weapons, bows, grim shields, mage plates, circlets, and all class items.